schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: rightKerningGroup

 		The rightKerningGroup of the glyph.
 All glyphs with the same text in the kerning group end up in the same kerning class.

 		:type: str

+	.. attribute:: topKerningGroup

+		The topKerningGroup of the glyph.
+All glyphs with the same text in the kerning group end up in the same kerning class.

+		:type: str

+	.. attribute:: bottomKerningGroup

+		The bottomKerningGroup of the glyph.
+All glyphs with the same text in the kerning group end up in the same kerning class.

+		:type: str